-5.4 Floating Rate
+4.4 Floating Rate

-- (a) The floating rate of interest payable in respect of the Notes (the Floating Rate, and together with the Fixed Rate, the Rate of Interest) for each annual interest period within the Floating Rate Accrual Period shall be calculated on the basis of the following provisions: - (i) on the first day of the Floating Rate Accrual Period for which the rate will apply (the Interest Determination Date), the Calculation Agent will determine the Reference Rate (as defined below) for each Floating Rate Accrual Period which appears, for information purposes only, at or about 11.00 a.m.
-(London time) on the relevant Interest Determination Date, on the display designated as page LIBOR01 on Reuters (or such other page or service as may replace it for the purpose of displaying LIBOR); - (ii) if the Reference Rate is unavailable, the Calculation Agent shall request each of the four Reference Banks (as defined below) to provide the Calculation Agent with its offered quotation to prime banks in the London interbank market for Sterling deposits in an amount that is representative for a single transaction in that market at that time, for a period of twelve (12) months commencing on the first day of the relevant Floating Interest Period, as at or about 11.00 a.m.
-(London time) on the relevant Interest Determination Date.
-The Floating Rate for the relevant Floating Interest Period shall be the Reference Rate plus the Margin or, if the Reference Rate is unavailable, the arithmetic average (rounded upwards if necessary to the nearest fifth decimal place with 0.000005 being rounded upwards) of the offered quotations as established by the Calculation Agent plus the Margin.
-If two or more Reference Banks provide the Calculation Agent with such offered quotations, the Reference Rate for such Floating Rate Accrual Period shall be the Arithmetic mean of such offered quotations as determined by the Calculation Agent; and - (iii) If on any Interest Determination Date the Reference Rate is unavailable and less than two (2) Reference Banks provide offered quotations, the Floating Rate for the relevant Floating Interest Period shall be the rate per annum which the Calculation Agent determines to be the sum of the Margin and the arithmetic mean (rounded upwards if necessary to the nearest fifth decimal place with 0.000005 being rounded upwards) of the Sterling lending rates quoted by major banks in London (selected by the Calculation Agent after prior consultation with the Issuer and being at least two (2) in number) at or about 11.00 a.m.
-(London time) on the relevant Interest Determination Date for loans in Sterling to leading banks in an amount that is representative for a single transaction in that market at that time for a period of twelve (12) months commencing on the first day of the relevant Floating Rate Accrual Period, except that if the banks so selected by the Calculation Agent are not quoting on such Interest
+- (a) The floating rate of interest payable in respect of the Notes (the Floating Rate, and together with the Fixed Rate, the Rate of Interest) for each annual interest period within the Floating Rate Accrual Period shall be calculated on the basis of the following provisions: - (i) on every second Business Day before the first day of the Floating Rate Accrual Period for which the rate will apply (the Interest Determination Date), the Calculation Agent will determine the Reference Rate (as defined below) for each Floating Rate Accrual Period which appears, for information purposes only, at or about 11.00 a.m.
+(Brussels time) on the Interest Determination Date in question, on the display designated as page EURIBOR01 on Reuters (or such other page or service as may replace it for the purpose of displaying EURIBOR); - (ii) if the Reference Rate is unavailable, the Calculation Agent shall request each of the principal Euro-zone office of each of the Reference Banks (as defined below) to provide the Calculation Agent with its offered quotation (expressed as a percentage rate per annum) for the Reference Rate at or about 11.00 a.m.
+(Brussels time) on the Interest Determination Date in question.
+If two or more Reference Banks provide the Calculation Agent with such offered quotations, the Reference Rate for such Floating Rate Accrual Period shall be the arithmetic mean of such offered quotations as determined by the Calculation Agent; and

-Determination Date, the Floating Rate for the relevant Floating Rate Accrual Period shall be the Floating Rate in effect for the last preceding Floating Rate Accrual Period to which one of paragraphs (i) or (ii) of this Condition 5.4 shall have applied.
+(iii) if on any Interest Determination Date the Reference Rate is unavailable and the Calculation Agent determines that fewer than two (2) Reference Banks are providing offered quotations, the Floating Rate for the relevant Floating Rate Accrual Period shall be the Floating Rate in effect for the last preceding Floating Rate Accrual Period.

-(iv) For the purposes of these Conditions:
+For the purposes of these Conditions: